HugoM91/Python/README.md

 Day trading crypto bot that receives data from binace, stores that data, uses the data in a machine learning library and sends a Buy or Sell signal after.
 This was my first bot, it was very challenging and a good ride.

+They all work, if you have any questions feel free to contact me.